AdzCoder/Robot-Gripper-Arm/README.md

 # Robot Gripper Arm Project

 ## Overview
-An electromechanical gripper arm designed to assist individuals with limited mobility in performing daily tasks.
-The device features autonomous gripping capabilities with minimal human interaction.
+An electromechanical gripper arm prototype designed to assist individuals with limited mobility in performing daily tasks.
+The device features autonomous and adaptive gripping capabilities using force and distance feedback, with an intuitive joystick interface and built-in safety mechanisms.

 ## Features
 - Autonomous grip control using force and distance sensors